Leaflet/Leafdoc/README.md

 # Leafdoc

-Leafdoc (or 🍂📄 for short) is custom NaturalDocs-like documentation parser to produce Leaflet-style documentation.
+Leafdoc (or 🍂📄 for short) is a NaturalDocs- and JSdoc-like documentation generator.

-Very much a WIP right now.

-The goal is to produce documentation that looks exactly the same as the LeafletJS current one.

-Markdown is supported for long comments and example blocks.
+Leafdoc's goals are to help produce documentation which is:
+* **Concise**: If you need half a page to describe what a function does, then Leafdoc is probably not for you.
+* **Non-intrusive**: Allow devs to write the minimum possible amount of documentation lines.
+A two-line function shouldn't need 15 lines of docs.
+* **Narrative**: Forget about exhaustive code introspection, and focus into providing human-readable explanations and per-class code examples using Markdown to do the heavy lifting.

 ## Try